Caddie Guides

 How to Hire a Caddie in Scotland: A Practical Manual

-The honest mechanics of hiring a Scottish caddie — when to book, what to pay, the tip, the etiquette of the relationship.
+The mechanics of hiring a Scottish caddie — when to book, what to pay, the tip, the etiquette of the relationship.
 For visitors who would like to know the answers before they tee off.